n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 #### 3.7: blwf ####

 The `blwf` feature replaces below-base-consonant glyphs with any special forms.
-Gurmukhi includes two below-base consonant
+Gurmukhi includes three below-base consonant
 forms:

-  - "Ra,Halant" in a non-syllable-initial position takes on the "Raphala" form.
+  - "Halant,Ra" or "Ra,Halant" in a non-syllable-initial position
+    takes on a below-base form.
+  - "Halant,Ha" or "Ha,Halant" takes on a below-base form.
-  - "Ba,Halant" takes on the "Baphala" form.
+  - "Halant,Va" or "Va,Halant" takes on a below-base form.

 Because Gurmukhi incorporates the `BLWF_MODE_PRE_AND_POST` shaping characteristic, any pre-base consonants and any post-base consonants